 Meanwhile, one Kentucky group is now pushing for lower prices inside our borders.

-Our sister station WKYT reports the members of the local chapter of "Insulin For All" met Monday night in Lexington to discuss the measures they are looking to push that might help drive those prices down.
+reports the members of the local chapter of "Insulin For All" met Monday night in Lexington to discuss the measures they are looking to push that might help drive those prices down.

 Angela Lautner, a chapter leader with the group, says she's dealt with the ordeal of trying to afford the drug first hand.